chrsmutti/chrs.dev/content/blog/lessons-learned.md

 larger than a dozen files, with a clear goal and being exposed to code that wasn't written by me.
 A couple months after that I landed my first _real_ programming job.

+## Knowing how to search what you don't know

 One of the most important tools of the job has to be Google (_or DDG!_), but it's one of the hardest to actually get it right, **knowing what and how to**